-Box Office: 'Tomorrowland' Tops Slow Memorial Day Weekend With $32.2 Million
+Box Office: 'Tomorrowland' Tops Slow Memorial Day Weekend With $32.2 million

-LOS ANGELES, May 24 (Variety.com) - There weren’t as many fireworks at the Memorial Day weekend box office this year as newcomer “Tomorrowland” disappointed with a $32.2 million debut.
+LOS ANGELES (Variety.com) - There weren’t as many fireworks at the Memorial Day weekend box office this year as newcomer “Tomorrowland” disappointed with a $32.2 million debut.

 The science-fiction adventure stars George Clooney and was directed by Brad Bird of “Mission: Impossible - Ghost Protocol” renown.
 The Disney release is expected to pull in a lackluster $40.7 million for the four-day period.